placidocapp/Hello-Github/README.md

 it doesn't worked very well for this problem (maybe i am doing something wrong), because for usual beta parameters, (about 0.9 in my research) the solution diverge.

+The best results I have got are on the OptThetas_34_layers.